-They are popular because they are comfortable to operate; however, they are slower than zero turning radius mowers and of course, lawn tractors.
+They’re popular, because they’re comfortable to operate.
+However, they’re slower than zero turning radius mowers and of course, lawn tractors.

 Cutting Deck Size Differences

 The cutting deck of any lawn mower determines how much grass is going to be cut in a single pass.
-Generally, the larger the cutting deck, the fewer passes you will have to make as you cut your lawn.
+Generally, the larger the cutting deck, the fewer passes you’ll have to make as you cut your lawn.
 Cutting deck sizes range anywhere from 20″ to 50″ or more.

 There are some great advantages to having a larger cutting deck, including less time spent mowing.
-But there are other factors to consider:
+However, there are other factors to consider:

 The Size of Your Lawn

-Obviously, if you have a larger lawn, you will want a lawn mower with a larger cutting deck.
-The typical rule of thumb is that if your lawn is half an acre or smaller, then a 40 or even 30 inch riding mower is a good selection.
+Obviously, if you have a larger lawn, you’ll want a lawn mower with a larger cutting deck.
+The typical rule of thumb is that, if your lawn is half an acre or smaller, then a 40 or even 30 inch riding mower is a good selection.
 If your lawn is half an acre to two acres, then a 42 to 48 inch cutting deck is appropriate.
-Lawns larger than 2 acres will typically require a mower with a 50 inch cutting deck.
+Lawns larger than two acres will typically require a mower with a 50 inch cutting deck.

 Keep in mind that the larger the cutting deck, the larger your riding mower will be.
-You will need a place to store it when it’s not in use.
-Shop appropriately when considering your cutting deck so that you do not buy a mower that’s too big to store.
+You’ll need a place to store it, when it’s not in use.
+Shop appropriately when considering your cutting deck, so that you don’t buy a mower that’s too big to store.

 Not surprisingly, a mower with a larger cutting deck will often save you time, but not always.
-If you purchase a lawn tractor, even a smaller one, you will likely waste more time getting your mower in and out of storage then you would if you had a smaller rear engine mower.
+If you buy a lawn tractor, even a smaller one, you’ll likely waste more time getting your mower in and out of storage, then you would if you had a smaller rear engine mower.

 Riding Lawn Mower Safety Tips and Guide

 A riding lawn mower is a piece of machinery that can cause harm and injury if not used properly.
-Because of this, it is important that you are alert and attentive when you are mowing your lawn.
+Because of this, it’s important that you’re alert and attentive when you are mowing your lawn.
 Here are some safety tips to remember.